Avalanche Science FAQ

 We sought input from a broad range of industry professionals to focus our curriculum on needed areas of study within the snow science field.

-We feel strongly that we have hit on just the right mix of subject matter, skills practice, and duration of program to build the best graduates prepared for the demands of the industry.
+We have hit on just the right mix of subject matter, skills practice, and program duration to build the best graduates prepared for the demands of the industry.

-“A hybrid, or blended course, is a course where some of the face-to-face meetings are replaced with online or other activities conducted outside of the classroom.
-For example, if your course usually meets Monday, Wednesday, Friday and you replace the Wednesday class with online activities or field work...”
+“A hybrid, or blended course, is a course where some face-to-face meetings are replaced with online or other activities conducted outside the classroom.
+For example, if your course usually meets Monday, Wednesday, and Friday and you replace the Wednesday class with online activities or fieldwork….”
 (From the Colorado Community College System, Going Hybrid: A How-To Manual, by Brenda Perea).

-Also from this report: “... in 2010, the US Department of Education published the results of a meta-analysis of online, hybrid and face-to-face learning outcomes that showed that on average, students who took all or part of their class online performed better than students taking the same course face-to-face.
-Hybrid learning came out as the environment with the highest statistically significant learning outcomes.”
+Also, from this report: “…in 2010, the US Department of Education published the results of a meta-analysis of online, hybrid and face-to-face learning outcomes that showed that on average, students who took all or part of their class online performed better than students taking the same course face-to-face.
+Hybrid learning emerged as the environment with the highest statistically significant learning outcomes.”

 Hybrid courses combine the best of face-to-face and online worlds, and when a hybrid course is well designed, it can be a powerful learning environment.

-The Avalanche Science Program meets 3-4 times over each winter season for intensive on-campus sessions between September and March.
-These live sessions last from between 5 to 9 days.
+The Avalanche Science Program meets 3-4 times each winter season for intensive on-campus sessions between September and March.
+These live sessions last from 5 to 9 days.

-During the rest of the program year, students engage in coursework both online in a “live” format regularly each week and as independent work on a flexible schedule.
+During the rest of the program year, students will continue to engage in coursework online with some courses meeting online in a “live” format regularly each week and others progressing as independent work on a flexible schedule.

 Students are also required to complete a significant amount of mentored fieldwork in their home area (this work is completed independently and is strictly monitored via the program’s Fieldwork Safety Plan).

-“A student (learning) portfolio is a compilation of academic work and other forms of educational evidence assembled for the purpose of (1) evaluating coursework quality, learning progress, and academic achievement; (2) determining whether students have met learning standards or other academic requirements for courses, grade-level promotion, and graduation; (3) helping students reflect on their academic goals and progress as learners; and (4) creating a lasting archive of academic work products, accomplishments, and other documentation.”
+“A student (learning) portfolio is a compilation of academic work and other forms of educational evidence assembled for (1) evaluating coursework quality, learning progress, and academic achievement; (2) determining whether students have met learning standards or other academic requirements for courses, grade-level promotion, and graduation; (3) helping students reflect on their academic goals and progress as learners; and (4) creating a lasting archive of academic work products, accomplishments, and other documentation.”
 (Portfolio Definition.
 2016, February 18.
-Retrieved from www.edglossary.org/portfolio.)
+Retrieved from The Glossary of Education Reform)

-Priority will be given to students pursuing the full Certificate of Occupational Proficiency in Snow, Weather, and Avalanche Field Technician running over two consecutive winter seasons.
+Priority will be given to students pursuing the full Certificate of Occupational Proficiency in Avalanche Field Technician running over two consecutive winter seasons.

 The program will run a single cohort of students (a class of up to 18) each school year, beginning in late August and ending in early May.

-Some students may choose to take a break between the two program years, but they must have authorization from the Program Director in order to return and complete the full sequence of courses.
+Some students may take a break between the two program years but must have authorization from the Program director to return and complete the whole sequence of courses.

 Yes!
-We built the Avalanche Science Program classes as hybrids, blends of on-site and online learning, that are scheduled with the wintertime worker in mind.
+We built the Avalanche Science Program classes as hybrids, blends of on-site and online learning scheduled with the wintertime worker in mind.

 For example, most program courses require an initial session or two on-campus in the fall and early winter, followed by online work, and then a follow-up on-campus session for further instruction and assessment.